 Capture One Pro’s annual $300 USD price is considerably more expensive than Adobe’s $10 USD a month Creative Cloud Photography plan (which bundles Photoshop and Lightroom), but both come with 30 day free trials to let you judge their value.
-Sony camera owners can take advantage of a lighter weight Capture One Express option for free.
+Sony camera owners can take advantage of a lighter weight Capture One Express option for free for 30 days.

-If you’re shooting still products or performing laydowns, you may prefer to capture your shot directly from the computer with the press of a laptop spacebar rather than a camera button.
+If you’re shooting still products or shooting flat lays, you may prefer to capture your shot directly from the computer with the press of a laptop spacebar rather than a camera button.
 If you’re shooting products that are in motion, like on a model, you should get behind the camera to ensure you truly see the moment.